juanlittledevil/EndlessPotentiometer/README.md

 It is a library for detecting the direction and values from an endless rotary potentiometer like those found on the Novation Circuit and the Native Instruments KORE/KORE2 controllers.

-The library has purposely left out the Arduino library so that it can be framework-agnostic.
-This means that if you want to use a library like Mozzi, it'll still work since it evaluates the values passed and not by calling those values itself using analogRead().
+The library has purposely left out the use of analogRead() so that it can be framework-agnostic.
+This means that if you want to use Mozzi, it'll still work since it evaluates the values passed and not by calling those values itself.

 > Here is an example of how to use this: